Did taking Risperdal cause embarrassing weight gain for you or your son? Act now.

-Bloomberg reported that Johnson & Johnson, which owns Risperdal through a subsidiary called Janssen, faced about 130 lawsuits from Risperdal users who suffered from gynecomastia as of September 2012.
-This number is likely now higher.
+Johnson & Johnson, which owns Risperdal through a subsidiary called Janssen, faces hundreds of lawsuits from men who suffered from gynecomastia after taking Risperdal.
+They are seeking compensation for their ordeal.

-According to a press release issued by The United States Department of Justice, Johnson & Johnson agreed to a $2.2 billion settlement in November 2013 over the alleged illegal marketing of Risperdal, a resolution recorded as one of the largest health care fraud settlements in U.S. history.
+Johnson & Johnson agreed to a $2.2 billion settlement in November 2013 over this alleged illegal marketing of Risperdal — one of the largest health care fraud settlements in U.S. history.

 Let Us Help

 You need to speak with one of our attorneys today if Risperdal has caused male breast development in yourself, your son or someone else you care about.
 The boys and young men prescribed Risperdal are already dealing with serious ailments.
 They should not be faced with this embarrassing and unwanted side effect.

 You should join those standing up to Johnson & Johnson to seek compensation for their unpleasant ordeal.
 Contact Reich & Binstock today by calling 800-956-5252 or fill out the form to learn how we can help you.